 In Britain and Canada, a lawyer who speaks in the higher courts of law on behalf of either the defence or prosecution.
 Barristers can be distinguished from a solicitor because they wear a wig and gown in court.

 They work at higher levels of court than solicitors and their main role is to act as advocates in legal hearings, which means they stand in court and plead the case on behalf of their clients in front of a judge.

 Barristers do not come into contact with the public as much as solicitors.
 They are given details of a case by a solicitor and then have a certain amount of time to review the evidence and to prepare what they are going to say in court.

 Most Barristers are self-employed and work in Chambers with other Barristers so they can share the costs of accommodation and administrators.
 They can also be employed in-house as advisers by banks, corporations, and solicitors firms.

 In Britain, a lawyer who gives legal advice and prepares legal documents.
 Solicitors drew pleadings or written statements in a case to be filed before the court and performed functions of an attorney for clients.

-Most of the time solicitors advise clients, undertake negotiations and draft legal documents.
-It is primarily a desk job but does involve travelling to see clients and representing them in court.
+Most of the time solicitors advise clients, undertake negotiations, and draft legal documents.
+It is primarily a desk job but does involve traveling to see clients and representing them in court.